shanalily/rcos-status-updates/spring_2019/week_01.md

 There's a lot I don't know about Haskell so I want to brush up more on it in general, plus how to use Megaparsec.

+I was reading a page on [this website](http://dev.stephendiehl.com/fun/index.html) about writing a compiler in Haskell for Hindley-Milner type inference and I think if I read this more it should help.

 ## Anything Blocking?

 <!-- > In this section, you can write about any blockers that you are having trouble in the project. -->